alter5/citygo-backend-nodejs/README.md

 # Database Setup
 ### Database creation
-The pg-promise library is used for sending database queries.
+The pg-promise library is used as an interface for the PostgreSQL database.
+It allows for connecting to the database and creating queries.

 The Cities and Trips tables are created as follows:
 ```sql